PascalPflaum/uberObjects/README.md

 *Inspired by [Array.prototype.findIndex()]*

-The Object.findKey() method returns an index in the object, if an element in the object satisfies the provided testing function.
+The Object.findKey() method returns an key in the object, if an element in the object satisfies the provided testing function.
 Otherwise -1 is returned.

-See also the Object.find() method, which returns the value of a found element in the object instead of its index.
+See also the Object.find() method, which returns the value of a found element in the object instead of its key.

 ### Syntax